wgy1027/postFireSeverityAssessment/note.md

 - Reducing data gathering effort and computational cost.

 Some algorithms related to Few-Shot Learning:
+- Weakly supervised learning [163] learns from experience E containing only weak supervision (such as incomplete, inexact, inaccurate or noisy supervised information).
+- Imbalanced learning learns from experience E with a skewed distribution for y.
 - Transfer learning transfers knowledge from the source domain/task, where training data is abundant, to the target domain/task, where training data is scarce.
-- Imbalanced learning learns from experience E with a skewed distribution for y.
+-  Meta-learning improves the performance measure P of the new task T by the provided data set and the metaknowledge extracted across tasks by a meta-learner [2[Hochreiter2001].

 ## Reference
-<span id="Wang2019">Wang, Yaqing, et al. "Generalizing from a few examples: A survey on few-shot learning."
+<span id="Wang2019">[Wang2019] Wang, Yaqing, et al. "Generalizing from a few examples: A survey on few-shot learning."
 ACM Computing Surveys (CSUR) (2019).</span>
+<span id="Hochreiter2001">[Hochreiter2001] S. Hochreiter, A. S. Younger, and P. R. Conwell.
+2001.
+Learning to learn using gradient descent.
+In International Conference on Artificial Neural Networks.
+87–94.</span>